-The FVM that I spoke of is the vehicle by which a collective of VA prisoners are trying to organize a coordinated, satewide work stoppage-in solidarty with the larger prison movement – beginning September 9th, 2016.
-To learn more about the FVM and our list of demands, write to the Free Birginia Movement, P.O.
+The FVM that I spoke of is the vehicle by which a collective of VA prisoners are trying to organize a coordinated, statewide work stoppage-in solidarity with the larger prison movement – beginning September 9th, 2016.
+To learn more about the FVM and our list of demands, write to the Free Virginia Movement, P.O.
 Box 4571, Midlothian, Va 23112.
 And ask for our four page manifesto in zine form.
 A three stamp donation is welcome.

 All Power to the People who don’t fear Freedom!!